It’s one thing to revolutionize a single classroom. But ushering in large-scale change to a school or district requires a deep cultural shift.

 Some districts send representatives from each school in the district, while others send different grade-level teams each year – say a group of middle school administrators and teachers one year, elementary educators and leaders another year – so that the edtech learning is spread among all grade bands.
 Some districts select by job title, sending a group of tech coaches, for example.

 Know your goal.
 With a clear goal in mind, you can make sure each member of your team gets exactly what he or she needs out of the conference.
-Whether your objective is to embark on a major technology initiative, find new tools to support your existing program or simply bring home as much learning as you can, you’ll get more out of the conference if you work as a team toward a common goal.
+Whether your objective is to embark on a major technology initiative, find new strategies to support your existing program or simply bring home as much learning as you can, you’ll get more out of the conference if you work as a team toward a common goal.

 Play to your strengths.
 Choose which sessions each person will attend based on his or her knowledge and skill level.
 Attendees with prior knowledge or interest in a topic will typically get the most out of a session, and they can bring the most useful information back to the group.